“The Uncommitted Movement Is the Floor of What’s Possible”

 Leifer: Or even Black Lives Matter.

 Shahid: Yeah.
-And there is a significant contingent, with groups like the Party for Socialism and Liberation and the ANSWER Coalition, that have historically supported third-party strategies and are opposed to any involvement in the Democratic Party.
+And there is a significant contingent, with groups like the Party for Socialism and Liberation and the ANSWER Coalition, that has historically supported third-party strategies and is opposed to any involvement in the Democratic Party.
 To my knowledge, very few of the groups that have been mobilizing for a ceasefire were involved even in the Jamaal Bowman or Cori Bush primaries.

 I have heard some people express a theory that you can unite the Rashida Tlaibs and the Rand Pauls of the world to create conditions for ending weapons aid.
 We don’t have the numbers for that, and you have to create a majority.
 The same majority that passed the Inflation Reduction Act could either pass legislation or pressure the president to do something through the executive branch.
 But I don’t see a situation where liberal Zionists wouldn’t play some role in that coalition just based on the math of congressional majorities.